sagarkarki136/All-simple-projects/README.md

 1.Zindi Flood prediction:

-  - methods used : K fold, Stacking, Out of fold prediction
+  - Methods used : K fold, Stacking, Out of fold prediction

-  - models: all boosting models, bagging , Randon forest
+  - Models: XGBoost, GradientBoost,AdaBoost , Bagging , Randon forest

-  - Result: thiswas my first attemt at the compition and i got on to the leader board at rank of 245 of1100(as of april 2020)
+  - Result: This was my first attemt at the compition(Zindi flood prediction) and I got on the leader board at rank of 245 of 1100(as of april 2020)

 2.American sign language Classification:

- - modules: Pytorch, PIL, Numpy, Pandas
+ - Modules: Pytorch, PIL, Numpy, Pandas

- - model: Efficient Net B2(large scope for experimentation with better data and other SOTA models and Ensembling)
+ - Model: Efficient Net B2(large scope to experiment with better data and other SOTA models and ensembling)

- - Result: The data used is from kaggle ASL and I got 100% result but this because the test data set has only one image per letter and therefore it was on point for future experimentation i will go for better data along with data augmentation and variation indata ad then have an ensemble of the Sota models for purpose of deployment
+ - Result: The data used is from kaggle ASL and I got 100% accuracy.This was partly because of less images in test data set.
+For future experiment I will go for better data set along with data augmentation and then have an ensemble of the SOTA models for purpose of deployment

 3.Mask or non mask clssification: